swat1998/Autoinit/README.md

 ## Configuration

-for the ease of operation and c
+for the ease of operation and keeping the ability to switch betwwen different options a configeration file is created so that the following options can be incorporated.

+- Switch between WSL(Windows subsystem for linux) and UNIX environment
+- Flutter auto update while starting the project
+- Launching VS code automatically on creating the project.

 **Feel free to clone it, fork it and raise issues.**
 ***For some bugs please resort to single string names***